Kilo-class submarine: Operational history

-Kilo-class attack submarines originally began entering service with the Soviet Navy from 1980.
+China

+As of 2017, China's Kilo-class submarines were split between the East Sea Fleet and the South Sea Fleet.
+The East Sea Fleet operated a mix of Project 877, 636, and 636.6 boats, with an estimated eight boats forming the 42nd Flotilla based out of Xingshan (the two 877 boats have since been retired and scrapped).
+The South China Sea fleet operated four 636.6 boats, with the 32nd Flotilla (along with four Type 039 Song class) out of Yulin.

 At the beginning of 2014, the Chinese PLA Navy held an emergency combat readiness test.
-The Kilo-class submarine Yuanzheng 72, deployed on a combat readiness voyage encountered a "cliff" caused by a sudden change in seawater density.
+The Kilo-class submarine Yuanzheng 72, deployed on a combat readiness voyage, encountered a "cliff" caused by a sudden change in seawater density.
 Because the seawater density suddenly decreased, the submarine lost its buoyancy and rapidly descended.
 The pressure on the submarine increased sharply, and the main engine room pipeline was damaged, and water entered.
 The vessel lost power due to a large amount of water entering the main engine room.
 The crew reacted quickly, and the submarine resurfaced in three minutes, avoiding a disastrous descent to the seabed, which was more than 3000 m deep.
 The voyage was notable for creating many firsts for PLAN's submarine service.

+China has retired both of its Project 877EKM boats in 2021 and makes them as museum ship.
+The two boats—Yuanzheng 64 and Yuanzheng 65 (SS 364 and 365)—were launched and commissioned in 1994 and 1995, respectively.
+These were the first Kilo-class submarines acquired by the Chinese, and the ships may have been decommissioned as they were not digitized, cannot fire updated weapons, and, being Russian-built, may be less desirable to upgrade.

+Russia

+Syrian Civil War

 In 2015, five Kilo-class submarines were deployed to the Russian naval facility in Tartus, Syria.
 At least two of the units reportedly attacked land targets inside Syria with 3M54 Kalibr cruise missiles (NATO designation: SS-N-27A "Sizzler").
-8 December 2015 marked the first time a Kilo-class submarine fired cruise missiles against an enemy. struck two targets near the ISIS capital of Raqqa by the missile attack.
+8 December 2015 marked the first time a Kilo-class submarine fired cruise missiles against an enemy. struck two targets near the ISIS capital of Raqqa in the missile attack.
 The B-237 Rostov-on-Don transited the Dardanelles on its way back to the Black Sea on 12 February 2022.

-B-871 Alrosa, a pump-jet Kilo class, which derives from the Project 877 hull, participated in the Russo-Ukraine War.